zendframework/zendframework/README.md

     - Created a new "ViewManager" class, which triggers on the bootstrap event, at which time it creates the various objects of the view layer and wires them together as well as registers them with the appropriate events.
+    - InjectTemplateListener now uses the controller namespace to further namespace the view template; the default is now "<normalized top-level namespace>/<normalized controller name>/<action>"
  - ServiceManager component (Ralph Schindler, Matthew Weier O'Phinney)
     - Highly performant, programmatic service creation
     - Largely replaces DI, but can also consume Zend\Di